Improve Communication |

 Key Elements of Paralanguage

-• Tone: The emotional quality of the voice that conveys feelings and attitudes.
+• Tone : The emotional quality of the voice that conveys feelings and attitudes.

-• Pitch: The highness or lowness of the voice, which can indicate questions, statements, or emphasis.
+• Pitch : The highness or lowness of the voice, which can indicate questions, statements, or emphasis.

-• Volume: The loudness or softness of the voice, which can convey urgency, importance, or intimacy.
+• Volume : The loudness or softness of the voice, which can convey urgency, importance, or intimacy.

-• Speed: The rate of speech, which can reflect excitement, nervousness, or confidence.
+• Speed : The rate of speech, which can reflect excitement, nervousness, or confidence.

 Enhancing Communication

-• Matching Tone to Message: Ensure that your tone aligns with the content and emotion of your message.
+• Matching Tone to Message : Ensure that your tone aligns with the content and emotion of your message.

-• Adjusting Volume: Use appropriate volume levels to match the context and setting of the conversation.
+• Adjusting Volume : Use appropriate volume levels to match the context and setting of the conversation.

-• Controlling Speed: Speak at a moderate pace to ensure clarity and comprehension.
+• Controlling Speed : Speak at a moderate pace to ensure clarity and comprehension.

-How EngVarta Helps Improve Non-Verbal Communication Skills
+How EngVarta Helps Improve Non-Verbal Communication in English Skills

 EngVarta is an innovative platform designed to help individuals improve their English communication skills through real-time practice and expert feedback.
 Here’s how EngVarta can support your journey to mastering non-verbal communication: